 - complimentary therapy for PTSD and TBI; veterans on campus,

 In 2014, for the first time, we present three sessions in an interactive case conference format.
 In these three special sessions, a clinical case is presented and evidence-based treatment plans are created by two experts to foster discussion.
 Viewers are advised to watch several archived one-hour War Zone sessions (CEs available) in order to have sufficient background to benefit from each case presented.
 Register here.

 Read our Summer newsletter and learn about the 5th Annual Run to Home Base, supporting military-connected children in MA schools, preparing clinicians to understand military culture and recognize and treat the "invisible wounds" of war, and much more.

 When one family member serves in the military, the entire family serves.
 That’s why the Red Sox Foundation and Massachusetts General Hospital Home Base Program is committed to meeting the mental health needs of both veterans AND their families.
-We offer free monthly support groups for parents and siblings of military service members who have served in Iraq or Afghanistan.
+We offer free monthly support groups for parents of military service members who have served in Iraq or Afghanistan.
 Free parking is provided.

 The support group for parents of Iraq and Afghanistan veterans is designed to help parents when a veteran son or daughter has returned home and is struggling with combat stress or a traumatic brain injury.
 The group helps when family relationships are strained after the veteran returns home and is reentering civilian life including work or school.
 Friends and other family members may not be offering the support parents need to cope with an adult child’s difficulties.